ablehobo/anduril2-plus/README.md

   * Spin RGB Animation: Hank lights like the D4K now have a unique spin RGB animation.
 This effect cycles through red, green, and blue, creating the illusion that the button is spinning—a visual treat that adds flair to your flashlight!

-### 🔧 Prior Modifications
+### 🔧 Other Modifications

   * Blink Pattern Enhancements:
       * 'Splat' Pattern: A cross between disco and rainbow, this pattern brings a lively burst of color to your flashlight’s repertoire.
       * 'Pulse' Blink Pattern: A new blink pattern that alternates between off, high, and low brightness—perfect for those who want to create a rhythm with their light.

   * Moonlight Mode Adjustment:
       *Lowered Moonlight Floor: Achieved a dimmer moonlight mode, giving you a subtle and softer light in low-light situations.

+  * Dual Channel Hank Lights Channel Swap:
+      * Swapped CH1 and CH2 on dual channel Hank lights because atleast the two I have are opposite from how I configured them on the website

   * Lockout Mode Enhancements:
       * Mid and Turbo Activation: In lockout mode, a 5H activates momentary mid-level, and a 6H activates momentary turbo, providing quick access to higher brightness without unlocking.

   * RGB Cycle Adjustment:
       * White Color Addition: Expanded the RGB cycle to include white, giving you more color options in disco, rainbow, and other color patterns.

   * Temperature Output Modification:
         * Fahrenheit Option: Toggle between Celsius and Fahrenheit in temperature readouts with a simple configuration option placed after thermal calibration.

   * Tempcheck Mode for Non-Regulated Devices: Enabled tempcheck mode on devices without thermal regulation, such as the BLF LT1 with an attiny1616.
 This feature is still a work in progress as I continue experimenting.

 ### 🛠️ What Is Anduril?
 And What's FSM?